DataDog/hiring-engineers/answers.md

   - `Here is small screenshot.`
     ![](screenshots/dd_snapshot.png)
 - **Bonus Question**: What is the Anomaly graph displaying?
-  - `Anomaly graph might detect when a metric is behaving differently than it has in the past, taking into account trends, seasonal day-of-week, and time-of-day patterns.`
+  - `Anomaly graph might detect when a metric is behaving differently than it has in the past, taking into account trends, seasonal day-of-week, and time-of-day patterns.
+This function shows a gray band on the metric showing the expected behavior of a series based on the past.`

 ## Monitoring Data